 What is a "Reformed" Church?

-(Why) do children sit in the “adult” worship service?
+Why do children sit in on "adult" worship service?

 Many churches segregate minors from the main service.
 We believe the Bible presents a different dynamic: all-ages uniting to pray, sing, listen, understand, and give voice to God's grace and goodness in their lives (Deuteronomy 31:12, Ezra 10:1; Nehemiah 8:2).
 We have found this integrative practice to be a great blessing to us.
 We hope you do too!